 HyperintensionalityTRAD A position in a sentence is hyperintensionalTRAD iff replacing the expression occupying that position with an expression with the same intension may change the truth-value of the sentence.

 With this definition in hand, we can also make sense of talk of hyperintensional phenomena.
-Following Nolan (2014) we will say that a phenomenon is hyperintensional if and only if hyperintensional language—e.g., sentences which contain hyperintensional positions—are needed to properly describe that phenomenon.
+Following Nolan (2014) we will say that a phenomenon is hyperintensional if and only if hyperintensional language—e.g., sentences which contain hyperintensional positions—is needed to properly describe that phenomenon.
 Thus, when a phenomenon can be described without hyperintensional language, we will say that it is not hyperintensional.
 As we will see very shortly, this is important in the case of grounding.

 One common way of thinking about grounding has it that grounding is a primitive, non-causal, determination relation.
 Defenders of this view typically suppose that grounding bestows ontological structure to the world, providing the metaphysical ‘glue’ that allows the fundamental entities to give rise to the derivative entities.
 Putative examples include wholes being grounded by their parts, sets by their members, moral properties by natural properties, and truths by their truthmakers.
 While the logical features of grounding are controversial, the relation is standardly thought to be transitive, asymmetric and irreflexive, and thus to impose a partial ordering on the world.
 Hence, we will say that those who endorse these features hold the standard view.
 We will later consider the non-standard view according to which grounding sometimes obtains reflexively, for this view has different implications for the hyperintensionality of grounding.
 Notably, defenders of both standard and non-standard views contend that grounding is hyperintensional.

 In the literatures on truthmaking and grounding the term ‘hyperintensional’ has enjoyed a somewhat different use.
 When proponents of grounding claim that grounding is a hyperintensional phenomenon, typically what they mean is that modal notions such as logical entailment (as commonly understood in terms of possible worlds) and supervenience are too coarse-grained to capture it (Schaffer, 2009).
-On this view the claim that something is a hyperintensional phenomenon amounts to the claim that the phenomenon in question cannot be accounted for using purely modal notions.
+On this view, the claim that something is a hyperintensional phenomenon amounts to the claim that the phenomenon in question cannot be accounted for using purely modal notions.
 In contrast, Jenkins (2011) articulates a non-standard predicate-fact view that is hyperintensionalTRAD.
 As both Schaffer’s and Jenkins’ views are described using the same term, there is a need for the disambiguation we provide here.

 Put in terms of language, the claim made by those who defend the standard predicate-fact view is that the names of entities which appear in ‘hyperintensional’ contexts cannot be substituted with names of entities which exist in all of the same possible worlds, if we want to guarantee that the truth-value of the sentence will not change.
 Thus, for instance, the position occupied by the final ‘Socrates’ in,